HomeBlog Home

 Most people in this generation have different values than older generations and are concerned with various social issues, including the environment, mental health, healthcare, and race equity.
 Generation Z is known for its interest in entrepreneurship and wants more flexibility and a better work-life balance.

 Only making up 3% of homebuyers and 2% of sellers, Generation Z is just entering homeownership.
-As this generation looks to purchase starter homes, they face many challenges, including rising interest rates and high home prices.
+As this generation looks to purchase starter homes as single or newlyweds, they face many challenges, including rising interest rates and high home prices.

 With most of Gen Z facing high student loan debt, it is harder for young adults to save enough money for a down payment.
 Younger people also tend to have less credit and shorter credit histories, which makes it harder to get a home.